Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 • Exenatide improved motor function when participants when without dopaminergic medications.

-• NLY01 which is a pegylated analogue of exenatide showed no improvements when withoit dopaminergic therapy.
+• NLY01 which is a pegylated analogue of exenatide showed no improvements either with or without dopaminergic therapy.

 Why did investigators choose Lixisenatide?